rodamber/camel-case-to-snake-case/README.md

-# CamelCase to underscore
+# CamelCase to snake_case

 ## Description

-Simple flex specification to convert C++ files using the camelCase naming convention to the lower_with_underscores naming convention.
+Simple flex specification to convert C++ files using the camelCase naming convention to the snake_case naming convention.

 ## Status